dywoq/dywoqlib/README.md

 ### console

-The `console` package provides a simple function to run external commands.
+The `console` package and its subpackages provides a functions to work with external commands and console.

+#### `console/ansi`

+This package provides a clean and structured way to manage ANSI-colored strings in Go by using an interface `Base`.

 **Example:**